 The "net asset value per unit" is the value of the securities, cash and other assets in the trust reduced by the liabilities of the trust divided by the total units outstanding.
 We often refer to the public offering price of units as the "offer price" or "purchase price."
 The offer price will be effective for all orders received at a designated time prior to the close of regular trading on the New York Stock Exchange (normally 4:00 p.m.
 Eastern time).
 Units of the trust are available for purchase through financial professionals, including the sponsor, and are not available for purchase directly from the trust.
 If we receive your order on or prior to such designated time or authorized financial professionals receive your order prior to that time and properly transmit the order to us by the time that we designate, then you will receive the price computed on the date of receipt.
-If we receive your order after such time, if authorized financial professionals that have executed selling agreements with the sponsor receive your order after that time or if orders are received by such persons and are not transmitted to us in a timely manner, then you will receive the price computed on the date of the next determined offer price provided that your order is received in a timely manner on that date.
+If we receive your order after such time, if authorized financial professionals retired to us in a timely manner, then you will receive the price computed on the date of the next determined offer price provided that your order is received in a timely manner on that date.
 It is the responsibility of the authorized financial professional to transmit the orders that they receive to us in a timely manner.
 Certain broker-dealers, custodians or other processing organizations may charge a transaction or other fee for processing unit purchase orders.